 Amp Modelling vs Miking vs Profiling

-More recently, the Kemper profiler has caused quite a raquet in the recording community.
+More recently, the Kemper profiler has caused quite a splash in the guitar recording community.
 As this unit is capable of producing an almost life-like sound of literally any amp you can think of.

 However many players are more comfortable with a real amplifier.
 And, will give their best performance when using one.
 There is nothing quite like the visceral pleasure of playing through a loud valve amplifier.